Traditional Enterprise Application to the Azure Cloud, managed via Farmer

 Introduction

-This tutorial shows how to create the basic infrastructure of an enterprise application (for example, migrating old on-premises application to cloud) and then how to build the supporting services for that.
+This tutorial shows how to create the basic infrastructure of an enterprise application (for example, migrating old on-premises applications to the cloud) and then how to build the supporting services for that.

-A traditional enterprise application has database and a server.
-Farmer supportrs both Microsoft SQL Server and PostgreSQL.
-This tutorial uses Microsoft version.
-For the server, we use a Virtual Machine (VM) which is basically your server in the cloud.
+A traditional enterprise application has a database and a server.
+Farmer supports both Microsoft SQL Server and PostgreSQL.
+This tutorial uses the Microsoft version.
+For the server, we use a Virtual Machine (VM), which is basically your server in the cloud.

 Virtual Machine and SQL Server